stack-ft/StackFT-NodeJS/README.md

     })
 ```

 Remember to replace `params` with the actual details of the bill.
+More Examples can be found [here](https://github.com/stack-ft/StackFT-NodeJS/blob/main/Tests/test.js)

 ## Documentation